Vyral/timothy-chase-recruiting/_drafts/how-much-do-you-need-to-put-down-on-a-home.md

 {% include youtube.html %}

-How much of a down payment do veterans need when they go to buy a house?
-Today I’ll discuss how down payments interact with county loan limits.
+<center>How much of a down payment do veterans need when they go to buy a house?
+Today I’ll discuss how down payments interact with county loan limits.</center>

 If you’re a veteran who wants to buy a house that exceeds the county loan limit, how much would you need to put down?
 As you probably know, the VA does allow for 100% financing, but if you exceed the loan limit for your particular county, then you do have to put money down on the amount by which you exceeded the limit.&nbsp;